Osaka announces pregnancy and promises return in 2024

 Her commercial success was not reflected on the court last year however as she suffered first-round defeats at both the French and US Opens and withdrew from Wimbledon with an Achilles injury.

+Osaka has also been vocal in support of various causes and in 2020 she said she wouldn't play in her semi-final at the Cincinnati Open in response to the shooting of black man Jacob Blake in Wisconsin.
+Following her statement the tournament paused for a day.

+Osaka's recent absence from the tour had promoted speculation over her future in the game, but on Wednesday she said her break has given her a new perspective on the sport.

-"These few months away from the sport have really given me a new love and appreciation for the game I've dedicated my life to.
-I realize that life is so short, and I don't take any moments for granted; every day is a new blessing and adventure," she wrote in her statement on Wednesday.
+"These few months away from the sport have really given me a new love and appreciation for the game I've dedicated my life to," she wrote.

+"I realize that life is so short, and I don't take any moments for granted; every day is a new blessing and adventure."

+In recent years it has become increasingly common for women players to resume their careers after giving birth.

 © 2023 AFP